benmvp/slides/2017/reactsf/react-exposed.md

 NOTES:
 - Was thinking of calling it “10 Revelations about React… Wait until you see #6!!!”
-- But we're no longer fooled by those anymore
+- But we're no longer fooled by such clickbait anymore
 - BTW - Posted link to slides on twitter if you want to follow along
 - Still not gonna tell you what the talk is about, instead let's...